 Relics are powerful Items that can be used by combatants, so long as they possess the matching Item Card.
 Relics will start with no effect until they are brought to the adventurer’s guild to unlock the Relic’s full potential.
 If you possess the Relic until the end of the event, you are granted its ownership for use in the Duchy of River Watch.
 Please report the Relic to the Adventurer’s Guild to claim ownership.

 Gold is a quest reward that allows you to purchase new Item Cards from the merchants at the Adventurer’s Guild.
-Any items found at the merchant can be sold to the adventurer's guild for half its gold cost.
+Any Items found at the merchant can be sold to the adventurer's guild for half its gold cost.

 All Items and Gold must stay on you and on site at all times.
+Gold and Items (and their matching Item Card) can be freely traded and gifted to others.

 This is one of several "Safe Zones" located on your map, where players will report in for various aspects, such as completing quests, respawning, asking questions, etc.

-Various vendors in the faire will also have quests anyone can take but can only be completed once.
+Various vendors in the faire will also have tasks that function like regular quests.
 The time limit to complete vendor quests varies between each vendor.
+Their completion is tracked on the Renaissance Faire sheet.

 Players can exchange party members from their party, but no changes may be made once a quest block has begun.

-Players can create parties with other players, regardless of their court alignment or combat stance
+Players can create parties with other players, regardless of their court alignment or combat stance.

 Players are encouraged to interact with other parties along the road—for both assistance and added challenge.